cactusJ12/Sparkrockets-BTTAI/README.md

 ### **3. Modeling and Algorithms**

 -   Implemented **cosine similarity** for initial scoring.
--   Used **K-nearest neighbors** (KNN) for grouping and classification.
+-   Used **K-nearest neighbors** for grouping and classification.
--   Developed a **collaborative filtering** model leveraging SVD for advanced recommendations.
+-   Developed a collaborative filtering model leveraging **SVD** for advanced recommendations.
--   Evaluated model accuracy using RMSE (0.0852).
+-   Evaluated model accuracy using RMSE.

 ----------